SCIENCE!

 Viewing brain tissue samples on slides through the microscope.

-some help with imaging technique for the cover. this is
+Their lab wanted some help with imaging technique for the cover.

 tube for the insect and parasitic wasp so the photo could be